jdelrue/info_grid/docs/technology/README.md

   - First you need some hardware that has an intel processor, some RAM, SSD and HDD Capacity
   - Secondly you need to boot that hardware with the ZERO-OS operating system

-[This](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/howto/zero_boot_hardware.md) section will explain how to get a version of the ZERO-OS software configured and truned for your ewxact needs.
+[This](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/howto/zero_boot_hardware.md) section will explain how to get a version of the Zero-OS software configured and tuned for your exact needs.